 A wide range of career options

 The roles listed above are just a handful of the wide range of potential career paths a psychology degree can lead to.
-With so many specialisations to choose from, it’s important to do your research first so you can get an idea of how you can tailor your studies to focus on areas you might be interested in.
+With so many careers in psychology to consider, it’s important to do your research first so you can get an idea of how to tailor your studies to focus on areas you might be interested in.